-The main objective is to maintain a sustainable cash flow from operations at the Company's 100%-owned Cerro Prieto project.
-This will allow the company to have sufficient resources and time to favourably resolve the San Jose de Gracia project and advance El Mozo into production.
+The Company's main objective is to maintain sustainable cash flows from operations on its projects.
+Prior to the second quarter in 2018, the Company primarily focussed on its 100% owned Cerro Prieto project.
+However, in April 2018, the Company also commenced extraction and operations on its new Batamote project.
+The capital earned on these projects will allow the company to have sufficient resources and time to favourably resolve the San Jose de Gracia project and advance El Mozo into production.

-Main areas of focus for 2018 include:
+Main areas of focus for 2019 include:

-- Cerro Prieto continuing the advancement of Cerro Prieto located in Sonora State, Mexico with particular focus on minimising operating costs per ounce and expanding operations with the addition of Cerro Prieto regional in 2018. - Cerro Prieto regional subsequent to March 31, 2018, the Company began small scale operations from Cerro Prieto regional and is looking to expand operations from this property for the remainder of the year. - Management is forecasting an expected annual gold production of 22,000 to 25,000 ounces(1) for 2018. - Management is pursuing exploration of nearby areas within our concessions to extend mine life beyond the current four years and potentially increase production. - San José de Gracia continue to work with the Government of the State of Sinaloa and through legal proceedings bring serious pressure on the Dyna USA chairman, with the goal of bringing a resolution to the conflict with DynaUSA and moving the project into production. - El Mozo, Ecuador continue the environmental assessment and permitting processes to advance this property to production by the end of 2018.
+- Batamote during the second quarter of 2018, the Company commenced extraction and operations from the Batamote project which is currently under option.
+At the end of Q1 2019, management has ceased operations from Batamote and has switched back to production from Cerro Prieto. - Cerro Prieto management reduced production during the latter part of Q2 and has performed exploration work and a pushback of the central pit which prepared Cerro Prieto for operation when production resumed subsequent to March 31, 2019. - Management is pursuing exploration of nearby areas within our concessions to extend mine life beyond the current two years and potentially increase production. - San José de Gracia continue to work with the Government of the State of Sinaloa and through legal proceedings bring serious pressure on the Dyna USA chairman, with the goal of bringing a resolution to the conflict with DynaUSA and moving the project into production. - El Mozo, Ecuador continue the environmental assessment and permitting processes to advance this property to production.